In three-day push, Netanyahu draws right-wing votes and captures Israel election

 In an interview the same day he promised that if he were re-elected he would not allow the establishment of a Palestinian state, a statement that flew in the face of his own past commitments and decades of international efforts to find a two-state solution to the conflict.

-And on Tuesday - as the vote was underway - he railed against what he called "left-wing organizations" that he said were busing Arab-Israelis to the polls in an effort to bolster the center-left and oust him from office.
+And on Tuesday - as the vote was underway - he railed against what he called "left-wing organisations" that he said were busing Arab-Israelis to the polls in an effort to bolster the centre-left and oust him from office.

-"Seats changed hands within the right and center-left blocs but otherwise not much really changed," said Gideon Rahat, a professor of political science at Hebrew University.
+"Seats changed hands within the right and centre-left blocs but otherwise not much really changed," said Gideon Rahat, a professor of political science at Hebrew University.

 In effect, Netanyahu succeeded in robbing votes from his allies on the right - Naftali Bennett's pro-settler Jewish Home party and Avigdor Lieberman's ultra-nationalist Yisrael Beitenu - to ensure that Likud ended up with the largest total.